Assault and Battery Penalties Vary Depending on the Circumstances

-Domestic abuse against a pregnant woman while knowing about the pregnancy is a misdemeanor offense punishable by up to one year in jail for the first conviction.
-But a subsequent conviction is treated as a felony, punishable by a jail term of not less than 10 years.
+Domestic abuse against a pregnant woman while knowing about the pregnancy is a misdemeanor offense punishable by up to a year in jail for the first conviction.
+But a subsequent conviction is treated as a felony crime; this is punishable by at least 10 years in prison.

-A person who commits an assault and battery with the intent to cause grave bodily injury by use of strangulation against a domestic relation will be punished by a jail term of from one to three years and/or a fine up to $3,000 for the first conviction.
-A subsequent conviction is punishable by a jail term of three to 10 years and/or a fine up to $20,000.
+A person who commits an assault and battery with the intent to cause grave bodily injury by use of strangulation against a domestic relation will be punished by a one to three years in prison, a fine of up to $3,000 for the first conviction, or both.
+A subsequent conviction is punishable by 3 to 10 years in prison, a fine of up to $20,000, or both.
 Okla.
 Stat. tit.
 21 § 644

 A shooting of a domestic relation is a felony under Oklahoma law, punishable by a life term in prison.

 Domestic assault and battery in front of a child is more serious.
-A first-time offender will be punished with a prison term from six months to a year, and/or a fine of up to $5,000.
-Subsequent offenses are punishable by a prison term of one to four years and/or a fine of up to $7,000.
+A first-time offender will be punished with a prison term from six months to a year, a fine of up to $5,000, or both.
+Subsequent offenses are punishable by one to four years in prison, a fine of up to $7,000, or both.
 Okla.
 Stat. tit.
 21 § 644

 Assault and battery charges vary quite a bit depending on the circumstances involved.
 So do the punishments.
 An experienced Claremore criminal defense attorney can help you build a strong defense to any charges you are facing.